pekkis/hardcore-react-training/README.md

 ## Introduction

-Welcome, friend, to my two-day hardcore React Workshop.
+Welcome to my two-day hardcore React Workshop.
 It is very important that you read and follow these instructions before the actual two training days.

 ## Installation

 Start by forking / cloning this repository.

-If you don't know how to use git, you should spend an hour to [https://guides.github.com/introduction/git-handbook/](learn the basics)!
+If you don't know how to use git, you should spend an hour to [learn the basics](https://guides.github.com/introduction/git-handbook/)!

-If you really don't want to use git, just download the repo.
+If you really don't want to use / learn git, just download the repo.

 `training` is the default branch that contains the starting point for our course.
-The `master` branch contains a fuller example application that might be up to date or not, depending on stuff.
+The `master` branch contains a fuller example application that might be up to date or not, depending on the phases of the moon and the planets.

+There are other branches too.
+They contain all the stuff from all the previous trainings.
+Interesting stuff, at least if you're me!

 ## Human Requirements

 - You are a developer, devsigner or such.
 - You have working professional knowledge on JavaScript, HTML and CSS.
 You don't have to be a guru, but the course is not suitable for beginners.

 ## Computer Requirements

 - MacOS and Linux are grade A citizens.
 Should work in Windows too, but I don't always test because I'm not a Windows man myself.
 - If it doesn't work, just use a Unix virtual machine.
-- The current version of node.js (8+).
-Might work on older ones, but no guarantees!
+- The current version of node.js (8 and 10 should both work).
+Might work on older / newer / other ones, but no guarantees!
 - The [Yarn package manager](https://yarnpkg.com).
 - An editor / IDE that supports the good stuff.
-I use [Atom](https://atom.io/) myself.
+I use [VSCode](https://code.visualstudio.com/) myself nowadays, and it's really good.
+[Atom](https://atom.io/) is OK too.
-  - Many of my colleagues use [VSCode](https://code.visualstudio.com/).
-They say it's even better.
   - Some alternatives: Nuclide, WebStorm, Eclipse, Sublime Text, whatever.
+Just make sure you get all the syntax and code helps etc.
 - Chrome browser.
 Or some other good dev browser.

 ### Browser extensions